Planorbarius corneus

-Planorbarius corneus, common name the great ramshorn, is a relatively large species of air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the family Planorbidae, the ram's horn snails, or planorbids, which all have sinistral or left-coiling shells.
+Planorbarius corneus, common name the great ramshorn, is a relatively large species of air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the family Planorbidae, the ram's horn snails.
+It is native to Europe, though is most common in central Europe and the Balkans region.
+This species possesses the protein hemoglobin in its blood, which allows it to live in oxygen-poor environments.
+It may live for up to 6 years in captivity, and likely has a reproductive cycle of about 1 year.

 The shell of this species appears to be dextral in coiling, even though it is in fact sinistral or left-handed.

+Taxonomy

+Planorbarius corneus is known by a long list of taxonomic synonyms, the earliest of which was Helix cornea in 1758.
+Carl Linnaeus was the first to describe the species in the 10th edition of the Systema Naturae.

+This species formerly had 4 subspecies; Planorbarius corneus arabatzis, Planorbarius corneus corneus, Planorbarius corneus etruscus, and Planorbarius corneus grandis.
+P. arabatzis and P. grandis are now considered distinct species, while the other two are no longer valid as subspecies.

 Distribution

 Planorbarius corneus is distributed from western Europe, through central Europe and into the Caucasus, north into Siberia and south into the Middle East.
+Additionally, as the species is commonly sold in the aquarium trade, it may be found outside of its main range in ponds where they have been introduced.
+The species is very common in central Europe and the Balkans, where it has been recorded at densities of up to 40 individuals per square meter.
+It is not as common in southwestern Europe.

 In western Europe, it has been recorded in Belgium, France and the British Isles (including Britain, Ireland, the Isle of Man, Guernsey and Jersey).
-It is not found in Spain, but it has been recorded on some Spanish and Portuguese Atlantic islands, including Madeira, the Azores, the Canary Islands.
+It is not found in Spain, but it has been recorded on some Spanish and Portuguese islands, including Madeira, the Azores, the Canary Islands.
 In the Nordic countries, it has been recorded in Denmark, Finland, Sweden and Norway.
-Its range extends through central Europe (including Austria, Germany, the Netherlands, Luxembourg, Lichtenstein, Switzerland and the Czech Republic) into southern Europe (where it has been recorded in Greece and Italy) and eastern Europe and the Caucasus (including Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Croatia, Estonia, Hungary, Latvia, Lithuania, North Macedonia, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia and Ukraine).
+In central Europe, it is found in Austria, Germany, the Netherlands, Luxembourg, Lichtenstein, Switzerland and the Czech Republic, and in southern Europe it has been recorded in Greece and Italy.
+In eastern Europe and the Caucasus, its range includes Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Croatia, Estonia, Hungary, Latvia, Lithuania, North Macedonia, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia and Ukraine.
 The species is also found in western Asia, having been recorded in Kazakhstan, Iran, western regions of Russia, Turkey, Turkmenistan and Uzbekistan.

-Additionally, as the species is sometimes sold in the aquarium trade, it is also found outside of its main range in small ponds where they have been released or placed.